Member of the Association of Liechtenstein Charitable Foundations e.V.

 The Dan David Foundation is a partner of the Israel Antiquities Authority in the creation of the IAA’s new campus in Jerusalem, mainly through the construction of the Dan David Archaeology Building.
 As part of the IAA’s new headquarters, this building will be a key venue for researching, storing and displaying newly unearthed archaeological finds from across Israel.

 The Name Your Hero Competition for Israeli high school students is an essay contest linked to the Dan David Prize.
-Run in conjunction with the Dov Lautman Unit for Science Oriented Youth at Tel Aviv University, the project encourages high school students to make a difference and present their choice of candidate and/or suggestions for fields of focus for the Prize.
-The winning essays are rewarded with a small scholarship and are reviewed by the Dan David Prize Board to be taken into consideration when selecting the fields for the following year.
+Run in conjunction with Tel Aviv University’s Youth University unit, the project encourages high school students to write about a personality who represents a role model for them and inspires them to make a difference through their own future actions.
+The best essays are rewarded with a small scholarship.

 In July 1960, a young man who yearned for freedom was finally able to flee Communist Romania, along with his mother and grandmothers.
 They were allowed to board the train carrying them to the border with just one suitcase each and 10 US dollars.

 Despite starting out with almost nothing, that young man embraced liberty and life in the Western world, treading a path that would make him into a successful international entrepreneur and philanthropist.